rescrv/HyperDex/doc/tutorial-datastructure.rst

    >>> c.get('socialnetwork', 'jsmith1')['hobbies']
    set(['hacking'])

-Notice how John's hobbies become the intersection of his previous hobbies, and the groups approved list of hobbies.
+Notice how John's hobbies become the intersection of his previous hobbies and the ones named in the operation.

+XXX Overall, HyperDex supports
+``set`` for absolute assignment),
+``add`` for adding an element,
+``union`` for taking the union of two sets, and ``intersect`` for computing the overlap between two sets.
+This makes for a comprehensive set of interfaces for operating on sets.

 Maps
 ----

 Lastly, our social networking system needs a means for allowing users to exchange messages.
-Let's demonstrate how we can accomplish this with the ``unread_messages`` attribute:
+Let's demonstrate how we can accomplish this with the ``unread_messages`` attribute.
+In this contrived example, we're going to use an object attribute as a map (aka dictionary) to map from a user name to a string that contains the message from that user, as follows:

 .. sourcecode:: pycon